 I made some changes to the look of the website:

 - Simplified the page layout

 If you’re interested, here’s a bit more detail on each of these points:

 Everything on a website – text, photos, graphics – should have a reason for being there.
 It should be useful to visitors or be part of creating the right look for the website.
 There were a few things that weren’t doing this so I removed them.

 Removing unnecessary features reduces ‘noise’ on the website, making it easier to focus visitors’ attention on things you want them to see.
 At best, visitors are going to ignore anything they don’t find relevant anyway.

 Information has different levels of importance for different visitors.
-It may also need to be revealed in a particular order (a visitor will need to know that business can do the work they want doing before filling in the contact form, for example).
+It may also need to be revealed in a particular order (a visitor will want to know that a business can do the work they want doing before filling in a contact form, for example).

 You could say website design is about organising and presenting information so that it satisfies the needs of different visitors and the business itself most effectively.
 I moved information around so that it better satisfied those needs (the ‘Our services’ list for example.
 See below).